 Download and install a gateway

-The gateway runs on the computer where you install it, so ensure that you install on a computer that is always on.
-For better performance and reliability, we recommend that the computer is on a wired network, rather than a wireless one.
+Because the gateway runs on the computer that you install it on, be sure to install it on a computer that's always turned on.
+For better performance and reliability, we recommend that the computer is on a wired network rather than a wireless one.

 Select On-premises data gateway (recommended) > Next.